 *Who's Arthur Dent," you say?

-If you take a look at the photo above, you can see that the brisket on the right, cured in a vacuum-sealed pouch with only salt and spices is a deeper red and more opaque than that on the left which was cured in a bag with a regular brine (also airtight).
+If you take a look at the photo above, you can see that the brisket on the left, cured in a vacuum-sealed pouch with only salt and spices is a deeper red and more opaque than that on the right, which was cured in a bag with a regular brine (also airtight).
 Cooking and tasting the two pieces of beef side-by-side confirmed it as well: the dry-cured beef had deeper flavor penetration and superior texture to the brined beef.

 Dry-curing it would be.

 Of course, salt ain't the only chemical involved with curing.
-Take a gander at the label on this commercial package of corned beef:

-Well, for centuries, people have made use of saltpeter, also known as nitrate of potash, or by its chemical name, Potassium Nitrate (that's a potassium atom attached to a nitrogen atom with three oxygen atoms) to help preserve meat.
+For centuries, people have made use of saltpeter, also known as nitrate of potash, or by its chemical name, Potassium Nitrate (that's a potassium atom attached to a nitrogen atom with three oxygen atoms) to help preserve meat.
 It's one of the primary ingredients in gunpowder, and in years past, it was carefully synthesized by soaking hay in aged human urine (or, if you preferred, collected from bat guano deposits).

 As meat sits in a nitrate-rich brine, certain salt-friendly bacteria will transform nitrates into nitrites (a similar molecule with only two oxygen molecules attached instead of three).
 These nitrites then not only destroy the very bacteria that created them, they also that provide flavor advantages to meat.

 One problem is that this transformation from nitrates to nitrites by bacteria is not easily predictable, meaning that it's difficult to gauge exactly how well a specific concentration of saltpeter will work in a brine.
-These days, synthesized nitrites are readily, and so saltpeter is only rarely used in meat preservation.
+These days, synthesized nitrites are readily available, and so saltpeter is only rarely used in meat preservation.
 Sodium nitrite is what you'll find in so-called "pink salt," a mixture of sodium chloride (table salt) and sodium nitrite which is dyed pink in order for you to easily distinguish it from regular salt (you don't want to accidentally ingest too much sodium nitrite).

 So how to nitrites work to preserve meat?
 First off, they are flavorful.
 They are what give hams and corned beef their characteristic tang.
 It also inhibits the growth of the few types of bacteria that are tolerant of salty environments.
 Finally, it helps preserve color.

-Thanks Donna!
 Interestingly enough, this is the exact same reaction that occurs with barbecued meats to form the pink smoke ring around their edges.
 But that's neither here nor there.

 Moral of the story: You can certainly corn beef without the nitrites, but it won't taste the same, last as long, or look the same.